Employee Offboarding — an Easy Opportunity to Boost Your Branding

 Employee offboarding happens whether or not you’ve taken the time to spell it out and codify it (just like employee onboarding).

 Only, when you don’t codify it, it generally happens in a way that's bad for you.

 The purpose of an employee offboarding process is two-fold:

-- it helps an organisation improve their hiring practices and employee experience in an effort to keep existing (and future) employees engaged, productive, and committed; and
+✔ It helps an organization improve their hiring practices and employee experience to keep existing (and future) employees engaged, productive, and committed; and

-- it allows an organisation to leave a memorable positive impact on the exiting employee, which can benefit the organisation’s employer brand and image.
+✔ It allows an organization to leave a memorable positive impact on the exiting employee, which can benefit the organization’s employer brand and image.

-A formalised employee offboarding brings real value to your organisation.
+A formalized employee offboarding process brings real value to your organization.